Is There A Difference Between Being A Dad Vs. Father?

 If you had a father, you may have felt a lot of disappointment, although it likely faded once you grew accustomed to the fact that you didn't have a dad.
 In many cases, children with an absent father may experience depression or other mental health concerns.

-Do you want to be a better dad? how Regain can help
+Do you want to be a better dad?
+How Regain can help

 Many feel as though they want to do better than their fathers, so they work extra hard to be a dad.
-Others had wonderful dads and work hard to be just as good.
+Others had wonderful dads and worked hard to be just as good.
 Some find it challenging to emulate a dad's parenting style that they never had.
 Yet it is absolutely possible – especially with help – to learn to be a good dad even if you never had a strong role model growing up.

-There is a growing body of research finding that postpartum depression and anxiety affects fathers, not just mothers.
-In fact, research is finding that around 13% (or a little over one in 10) new fathers experiences post-partum depression.
+There is a growing body of research finding that postpartum depression and anxiety affect fathers, not just mothers.
+In fact, research is finding that around 13% (or a little over one in 10) of new fathers experience post-partum depression.
 Literature reviews have found that fathers experiencing depression often have different symptoms than mothers with depression – including withdrawing from social situations, increased cynicism, irritable moods, and indecisiveness.
 Some of the leading causes have to do with financial stress, lack of quality sleep, and marital strain.

 Another thing that separates dads from fathers is that they are willing to do what it takes to help their families – even if that requires asking for help.
 Studies have found that men are less likely to get therapy.
 However, research has found that therapies such as cognitive behavior therapy (CBT) – the most popular form of therapy due to its success for a variety of mental health conditions – can help fathers learn to better manage their stress, depression, and anxiety that often comes with fatherhood.